-Fostering is a rewarding and fulfilling experience.
-It involves allowing a dog into your home and family and not only making sure it receives vet care (paid for by TSCR), food, exercise, and love, but also preparing the dog to go into a forever home.
-TSCR would not be in existence today if it were not for our foster homes, and the number we have directly impacts the number of dogs we are able to help.
+Fostering is an incredibly rewarding and fulfilling experience.
+It involves allowing a dog into your heart and home and not only making sure that he or she receives vet care (paid for by TSCR), food, exercise, and love, but also preparing the dog to be successful in his or her forever home.
+TSCR would not be in existence today if it were not for our fosters, and the number of fosters that we have directly impacts the number of dogs that we are able to help.

-Can I use my own veterinarian/Do I have to use TSCR vets?
+Can I use my own veterinarian?
+Do I have to use TSCR’s vets?
 TSCR works with several vets who not only charge a special rescue rate but also have a great deal of experience with rescue dogs/former shelter dogs and the medical challenges common to them.
 TSCR prefers to use those vets, but if getting a dog to those vets is a hardship for a foster, and if TSCR is familiar with the foster’s personal vet, we may be willing to work with the foster for non-major issues.
 We may also be able to assist with transportation to vet appointments with our own preferred vets.

 I’m still nervous… Can I get more information?
-Yes.
+Yes!
 We understand that fostering can be a daunting prospect to many people.
-We have experienced fosters we can connect you with to answer questions before you foster—or help with any issues once you have accepted a foster dog into your home.
+We have experienced fosters with whom we can connect you to answer questions before you foster—or help with any issues that arise once you have accepted a foster dog into your home.
 They can help explain how to introduce a foster to resident animals, help resolve behavioral issues, provide training tips, and offer many other resources.

 I want to foster!
 How do I get started?
 Great!
 Please fill out our online Foster Application.